jitendrabhadoria/jitendrabhadoria/README.md

 - 👋 Hi, I’m @jitendrabhadoria
-- 👀 I’m interested in Data Science, Web Development and Graphic Designing.
+- 👀 I’m interested in Competitive Programming, Data Science, ML, and Web Development.
 - 💞️ I’m looking to collaborate on any Web Development or Data Science Project.
 - 📫 You can reach me at bhadoriaj786@gmail.com